whatisjasongoldstein/django-responsive-bits/README.md

 Setting `src` is optional, but if you don't your image will be blank without javascript, and people living in 1998 will laugh at you.

+You can also support retina devices by adding `data-retina="true"` (or any value), and the image width used to decide which thumbnail to use will be multiplied by the device's pixel density.
+Use this wisely; just because I have a nice screen doesn't mean the coffee shop wifi or 3G connection isn't going to wimper when you start throwing giant images at me.

 Requires easy-thumbnails.